watermint/toolbox/docs/commands/dropbox-file-sync-down.md

 Downstream sync with Dropbox

+Downloads files from Dropbox to local filesystem with filtering and overwrite options.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: